petkivim/location-service/README.md

 * By default tha application can be accessed at http://localhost:8080/endpoint.
 For a server install the URL (service.webPath property) needs to be updated from http://localhost:8080/ to an address that will be accessible publicly.

 * If you want to use your GMail account for sending email, please use the following configuration.
+  * **NB!** Configuring email account is not mandatory, you can run the application without it.

 ```
 mail.host=smtp.gmail.com